Les Earnest

-Lester Donald Earnest (born December 17, 1930) is an American computer scientist.
+Lester Donald Earnest (December 17, 1930 – August 27, 2024) was an American computer scientist.

-Education and career
+Life and career

 After receiving his B.S. in electrical engineering from the California Institute of Technology (Caltech) in 1953, he began his career as a computer programmer in 1954 during a stint as a U.S. Navy Aviation Electronics Officer & Digital Computer Project Officer at the Naval Air Development Center (NADC) in Johnsville, Pennsylvania.
 In 1956, he joined the Massachusetts Institute of Technology (MIT)'s Lincoln Laboratory to help design the Semi-Automatic Ground Environment (SAGE) air defense system.

 In 1959, the focus of his career shifted to innovations within the field of word processing.
 During this time, he was responsible for developing the "first pen-based computer system that reliably recognized cursive writing" and the first spell checker.
 From 1959 to 1965, he was a subdepartment head at the MITRE Corporation in Bedford, Massachusetts and Arlington, Virginia.
 While at MITRE, he received an M.S. in electrical engineering from MIT in 1960.